Why the Most Successful People Journal

 Decision Journals

 Before making important decisions, write down: the decision you are making, the options you considered, the information you based it on, your emotional state, and your expected outcome.
 Reviewing these entries months later reveals biases in your decision-making and helps you improve over time.
-This is perhaps the highest-leverage journaling practice for professionals.
+This is perhaps the highest-use journaling practice for professionals.

 Interstitial Journaling